ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The number of successful authentications
 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents

+The format for these reports is defined in Appendix A.

 ProposedAddition:
 [[